radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 1. [Setup OIDC provider] (https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) should be complete for the cluster.

-2. `rad-role` with desired policies should be created.
+2. `radius-role` with desired policies should be created.
 Its trust relation should look similar to below.
 This establishes a trust relation between the annotated service-accounts in the specified namespace in specified cluster with the specified OIDC provider to be established.
   ```
   {
     "Version": "2012-10-17",